Squamashii/Inspiration/README.md

 5. Rare Earth magnets

 Places I would like to visit:
-DreamWorks Animation Studios in Burbank
+DreamWorks Animation Studios in Burbank California.
   When I went out there for my graduation I contacted a couple of my mentors that work at the studio in Burbank, and they said that with enough notice, they could get me in for a tour next time I'm in town!
 Hawaii - I now have a previous boss, a business partner, and some ex-in-laws that are all moved out to Hawaii.
 I need to get out there!
 Paris - I speak French and lived in France for two years, but I never visited Paris.
 What am I doing with my life?